SH0DAN-HakZ0R/Sphere-of-Death_Xploit/README.md

 # Sphere-of-Death
-A simple, but deadly virus.
+A simple, but (literally) deadly virus.
 If activated, it will distroy the computer by deleting key registry files.
+You don't want to destroy your own computer, supposedly.
+But you can use it as an exploit with Metasploit if you have the skills for it.